mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 video mode -> create recorder -> startRecording -> stopRecording -> inactive
 onStopped -> switch photo-only/video-only output topology + active
 ```

+The fourth test is closer to the production code in #3773.
+It keeps both photo and video outputs attached as `[photoOutput, videoOutput]`, recreates the video output by toggling `enableAudio`, toggles `photoHDR` plus HDR video dynamic range when supported, applies zoom targets across the virtual-device zoom range from `onStarted`, and immediately restarts from `onStopped`.

 A crash on CI should appear as an iOS Harness process failure rather than a normal assertion failure.